Parc Astérix

 “Powerful competition for Disneyland Paris”

 Parc Astérix, a.k.a. the theme park we always see while driving to Disneyland.
 It opened in 1989 and it can be found approximately 35 kilometres north of Paris, close to the city’s main airport.
 Parc Astérix’ international popularity may seem limited, but the park is often filled to the brim during weekends and vacation periods.
-With its 8 roller coasters, 4 water rides, extensive entertainment options and 3 on-site hotels, Parc Astérix manages to attract over 2.8 million guests annually.
+With its 9 roller coasters, 4 water rides, extensive entertainment options and 3 on-site hotels, Parc Astérix manages to attract over 2.8 million guests annually.
 Searching for a nice way to add some thrills to your Paris getaway?
 Or are you getting tired of visiting Disneyland Paris for the 20th time?
-Then definitely consider Parc Astérix as an alternative.
+Then definitely consider Parc Astérix as an excellent alternative.

 ROLLER COASTERS

 Parc Astérix’ most beautiful area is the Egyptian-themed land, which is home to the wonderful OzIris.
 Two minutes full of g-forces and B&M goodness, that’s what OzIris is all about.
-This coaster is a surprisingly intense combination of powerful inversions and curves.
+This coaster offers a surprisingly intense combination of powerful inversions and curves.
 Besides, OzIris’ layout features some unexpected elements and high speeds are maintained until the final brake run.
 Despite its slight rattle, OzIris counts as one of my favourite European roller coasters.

 Another park icon is Tonnerre 2 Zeus, a new take on the original Tonnerre De Zeus coaster built by CCI.
 The ride was reopened in 2022, following a thorough re-tracking and the installation of new Timberliner trains.
 Despite its large renovation, Tonnerre 2 Zeus still provides a shaky ride experience.
 I usually don’t mind a good wooden coaster rattle, but Tonnerre 2 Zeus is downright rough.
 However, I wouldn’t call this a bad ride.
 I still love the ride’s great first drop and its twisty, surprisingly long layout.